Digital culture is changing the way retailers need to operate.

 2) meeting the stock demands of the consumer.
 Planning what stock to have where is a big challenge because customers expect all products to be everywhere.

-Order management solutions can be implemented to help tackle these problems: Manhattan and IBM offer centralised stock management, order fulfillment and customer transactions across customer and distribution channels.
+Order management solutions can be implemented to help tackle these problems: Manhattan and IBM offer centralised stock management, order fulfilment and customer transactions across customer and distribution channels.
 Their solutions aim to help retailers manage increasingly complex supply chains.
 They give retailers flexibility to support new channels that emerge.
 They have been designed to route “orders” to the best ‘stock pot’ (an “order” can be a plan, a web customer order, a wholesale order, a store replenishment order, click and collect, etc).
 They can plan transport, reserve stock and anticipate intake.
 Visibility into network-wide inventory supports the re-planning process when exceptions or disruptions occur during the execution cycle.

 When planning to implement systems like these, there are important factors to bear in mind.